wonism/get-notion-contents/README.md

 ```

 ## ⚠️ Prerequisite
-You need a token to use this package.
+You need a token to use this package if you want to get private contents.
 You can get it from [Notion.so](https://www.notion.so/) cookie. the key of it is `token_v2`.

 ## Development